Nadia Hussain

 Nadia Hussain Khan (نادیہ حسین, born 11 January 1979) is a Pakistani television actress, host, supermodel, entrepreneur and fashion designer.
 She's recognized as one of Pakistan's first supermodels.

 Career

-Hussain was born in UK.
-At the age of four she came to Karachi, Pakistan.
+Hussain (the wild cat) was born in the United Kingdom.
+At the age of four, she came to Karachi, Pakistan.
 Hussain started her career in modelling in 2000, just after she had completed her A-levels.
 Hussain, just 20 at the time, appeared in a modelling shoot for a Winter Collection of Lakhani Silk Mills.
 She was the only Pakistani model to have been chosen by Rizwan Beyg for the Sarajevo Fashion Week.
-As an actress she has worked in various dramas.
-She is a practicing dentist, also owns a salon and has her own lawn collection and footwear line called Fetish.
-She is the niece of the renowned pakistani singer Tina Sani.
+As an actress, she has worked in various dramas.
+She is a practicing dentist, also owns a salon, and has her own lawn collection and footwear line called Fetish.
+She is the niece of the renowned Pakistani singer Tina Sani.
 She did her first shoot for Herald magazine with Deepak Perwani and Tapu Javeri as fashion designer and photographer.